zhugchzo/dl_occurrence_tipping/README.md

    The same file notation is used for the Sprott B hysteresis bursting model.
 These scripts also detrend the time series to get residuals.

-4. **Process empirical data.** Scripts to process the empirical data (including irregular sampling and computing residuals for DL algorithm, and linear interpolation of time series for competing algorithms) are availalble in the directory `./empirical_test/sim_data_nus/`.
+4. **Process empirical data.** Scripts to process the empirical data (including irregular sampling and computing residuals for DL algorithm, and linear interpolation of the time series for competing algorithms) are availalble in the directory `./empirical_test/sim_data_nus/`.

 5. **Generate predictions by deep learning models.** Before we feed the residual and parameter data into the neural networks to make predictions, there are two preprocessing matters.
 First, we pad both residual and parameter series are padded on the left by zeroes to a length of 500.
 Second,  each residual time series is normalized by dividing each time series data point by the average absolute value of the residuals across the entire time series.
 In addition, each parameter time series is also normalized: each data point in the time series is subtracted by the initial value of the parameter series, and then divided by the distance between the initial and final values of the parameter series.
 These two preprocessing matters are also performed for training data before they are fed into the neural networks in the **Generate the training data**.